 Officially my build started April 1,2017 but the frame shown was put together about 8 months prior.
 The frame is made from rail, that is , actual aluminum stair railing from my back yard that was replaced with recycled wrought ironing from my sister's front porch remodeling.
 On top is fixed Makerslide rail primarily trying to use up the Makerslide rail before I start using my preferred V-slot rail.

-This is more like a design in progress.
+This build has been more like a design in progress.
 Since v-slot components make it easy to assemble components into subassemblies such as the x-carriage it is just as easy to disassemble if a better design seems evident.

 I recently assembled a carriage with a x-axis stepper and a z-axis stepper to control the 20 by 20 mm z-axis hot-end arm.
 I'm designing this on the go so it's no surprise that it's "better" i.e. more build volume will be available if I use 80 by 20 mm V-slot on the x-axis ends.
 This will elevate the x-axis rail so that the carriage assembly will clear the aluminum railing frame as depicted here.
 Before I go any further I'm going to step back and look at the mass of the different axis and what size Nema stepper motors are required.
 I have been assuming that the z-axis can be handled by a Nema-17.
 My trial x-z carriage uses a Nema-17 which must lift up and down without gearing the 20x20 hot-end arm which at present I am questioning.
 It should be noted that a Bowden extruder will be used to eliminate a stepper motor on the z-axis.
 My plan was to use a single Nema-23 stepper to drive the y-axis.
 I would set it up the way Solidoodle 3 did it.
 If you think about it the Solidoodle 3 is close to a Gantry design at least for the x and y axis.
 I need to establish my stepper motor torque requirements and do some testing prior to committing to a final design.
 I googled the specs for my Nema-17 and Nema-23.